Skip to content

 Retrospective not running

-Problem: No retrospective runs after sprint completion.
+Problem: No retrospective runs after protocol completion.

 Solutions:

-• Check that memory.enabled: true
+• Check that visibility.auto_retro: true in .sniper/config.yaml

 Stories not self-contained